cedric56/Avae.Abstractions/README.md

 ### Shared command infrastructure

 `GoBack` / `GoForward` navigation commands (built on CommunityToolkit.Mvvm's `[RelayCommand]`) live in one shared base class and are inherited by every navigable and form ViewModel, so back/forward behavior is consistent across all hosted platforms.

-### Unified icon resolution

-A small `IIconProvider` abstraction lets a single icon key (e.g. `"fa-solid fa-house"`) resolve to whatever each platform needs — a `Projektanker.Icons.Avalonia` glyph on Avalonia, a `MauiIcons` enum-backed glyph on MAUI, or a CSS class on Blazor — so icon names defined once in your view-model layer render correctly everywhere.

 ---